janbodnar/Python-AI-Skolenie/genai.md

 models like Gemini, allowing you to build AI-powered features
 without managing the underlying complexity of API calls.

-### Why Choose the Google GenAI SDK?

 As the recommended way to build with the Gemini API, the SDK
 has reached **General Availability (GA)** and is fully supported
 for production use.
 It represents a significant evolution from
 legacy libraries, offering a streamlined developer experience
 with a focus on consistency and performance.
-If you're using
-older libraries like `google-generativeai` for Python, migrating
-is highly encouraged, as legacy versions are deprecated.
-The SDK
-is actively maintained and provides access to the latest features,
-ensuring your applications benefit from ongoing advancements in
-Google's AI technology.

 ### Key Features and Unified Design